-We contribute to the development of International Standards on Auditing (ISAs), which we adopt as Canadian Auditing Standards (CASs), by participating in consultations and activities of the International Auditing and Assurance Standards Board (IAASB) to ensure Canadian entities’ auditing needs are considered.
+We contribute to the development of International Standards.
+This includes International Standards on Auditing (ISAs), which we adopt as Canadian Auditing Standards (CASs).
+When we believe it is in the Canadian public interest to do so, we adopt other International Standards as Canadian Standards, including certain International Standards on Assurance Engagements (ISAEs) and International Standards on Sustainability Assurance (ISSAs).
+We participate in consultations and activities of the International Auditing and Assurance Standards Board (IAASB) to ensure Canadian needs are considered.

-The Auditing and Assurance Standards Oversight Council (AASOC) oversees our activities and ensures we follow our rigorous due process with due regard for the public interest.
+The Auditing and Assurance Standards Oversight Council (AASOC) oversees our activities and ensures we follow our rigorous due process.
 AASOC appoints our members and provides input on strategy and priorities.
 AASOC assesses and reports to the public on our performance to ensure we fulfill our public interest mandate.

 We serve a number of interested and affected parties including: